-Silicone rubber has many advantages.
+Silicone Rubber has many advantages.
 It is very flexible and comfortable, tight fitting for high-gain instruments, and durable, especially when compared to acrylic.
 Very little change in shape or size occurs over time and it is an ideal material for allergy cases.
 The disadvantages of silicone include difficulty of ear insertion, especially when it is new.
 One way to address this is by applying a water-based lubricant to the canal portion of the earmold before insertion.
 Silicone is not appropriate for patients who have very soft or flaccid ears because it grabs the loose skin and pushes back, making it difficult to get the earmold in with a good fit.On the original make of the earmold, the tubing is actually not glued.
 HCPB, DIY earmolds cast the rubber around a pre-formed tube.
 Most earmold laboratories use a plastic or metal/brass retention device of some sort on the tube.
 This type of tubing is referred to as a TRS (tubing retention system) tube or tube lock.
 There is also friction tubing, in which the tubing is tight in the sound bore where tugging does not release the tubing easily.

 TRS tubing with a brass lock.
 Silicone rubber molds are available for children, from some labs in bright colors, glitters, swirls, and a natural, flesh-looking mold.
 There are many children who are using silicone earmolds both for the appearance and the durability, but tube retention can be a problem.
-For children who remove the earmolds by pulling the tube, we can make that tubing permanent in the earmold. using super.
+For children who remove the earmolds by pulling the tube, we can make that tubing permanent in the earmold. using super glue.
 By using this product, the tubing adheres to the silicone, but if the tubing is pulled out, the entire earmold must be replaced.
 Only a very small amount should be used, as a little goes a long way.
 This process is usually fine for young children who are growing out of the earmolds and will need frequent remakes.
 Making the tubing more permanent tends to make Mom and the audiologist happy.
 You just simply replace the earmold as the child outgrows that earmold.

-There are few actual allergic problems with silicone, but what some users perceive as a reaction to the earmold can actually be a tolerance problem instead.
+There are few actual allergic problems with silicone rubber, but what some users perceive as a reaction to the earmold can actually be a tolerance problem instead.
 Silicone does not contain latex, and the gloves we use in our lab while processing this material do not contain latex; the silicone is medical-grade.
 But the tight fit these earmolds provide, while well-suited for more severe degrees of hearing loss, may cause some discomfort or rejection from the user.

 What is the best choice of earmold material?
 The advantages and disadvantages to each material have been addressed above, but how do you choose one over another for varying types of patients and hearing losses?
 First and foremost, consider the age of the patient and who will most often be handling the earmold, If you are fitting a pediatric patient, you want to first choose something you know they will wear, as hearing aid retention for this population in general can be daunting.
 Many children wear the silicone earmolds, even though they have a soft ear texture.
 Compliance to wear the earmolds and hearing aids can be better if they can have a bright color or glitter that makes the earmold personalized.
 Glitter can be added to the silicone during cure.
 The soft texture is also more appropriate when we are considering the risk of injury, as discussed previously.

 With much older patients, consider the dexterity when choosing an earmold.
 There may be 80-year-old patients, but do weigh the advantages and disadvantages if choosing a silicone mold for this patient.
 Your patient may be able to insert the earmold, but with such a tight fit, will he or she be able to remove it without pulling the tubing out?
 Can this person tolerate an acrylic mold while chewing?
 Take note of lifestyle factors that may affect the choice of earmold.

 Another factor that may play a role in your decision is cost.
 Decide ahead of time if you think you might have to modify an earmold for a patient.
 Think about how often you might have to replace the earmold based on patient history, use, and age.
 For adults, you may consider that for certain patients, once you get the fit just right, you never want to replace it because you may never get it just right again.
 What will re-tubing costs be?Ultimately, the choice of earmold is a decision made between patient and audiologist/ specialist.
 It is good to be well-versed in all types of materials and options available so you can make an educated decision together, weighing the pros and cons.

 Modifying earpieces, HCPB earmolds can be easily modified with a finger nail file, http://earmolds.info/?tve=true … unlike the lab silicone molds.
 MachinesThere will be occasions when you will have to modify the canal or concha portions of an earmold.
 The equipment that you use varies.
 Prior to modern “real-time” digital feedback management protocols, the non-negotiable laws of physics required physical separation of the hearing aid’s microphone and receiver to reduce/avoid acoustic feedback.
 Previously, if acoustic energy exiting the receiver found its way to the microphone, an acoustic feedback loop occurred, creating the familiar whistling noise which patients and professionals find highly objectionable.
 Closing off the ear canal to physically block the flow of sound from the receiver to the microphone became an acceptable and standard operating procedure.When air is trapped in the external auditory canal (EAC), the warm, moist, dark environment quickly becomes a breeding ground for fungal and bacteria-based microbes.
 Closing off the ear canal also interrupts the normal function and flow of cerumen, potentially initiating cerumen occlusion and impaction.
-As audiologists know that closing off the ear canal also can create the “occlusion effect,” which is the single most annoying side effect experienced by some hearing aid wearers.
+As audiologists know that closing off the ear canal also can create the “occlusion effect,” which is the single most annoying side effect experienced by some wearers.
 Nonetheless, until 2001, closing off the ear canal was often the only option for the majority of hearing aid fittings.

 Candidacy for Open Ear Fittings:Occlusion is most likely to be experienced by those with normal or mild hearing loss in the low frequencies.
 As hearing loss progresses past approximately 40 dB HL in the low frequencies (250 and 500 Hz), amplified sound from the hearing aid is usually sufficient to overcome the perception of occlusion (Dillon, 2001).
 Nonetheless, open fittings are not only desirable for those with good hearing in the low frequencies.
 Rather, open ear hearing aid fittings are beneficial for all people requiring hearing aid amplification.

 The common problem is with an open fitting the background noise is admitted to the ear unless an earmold is fitted that provides some venting.
 Previously, as hearing loss increased, hearing aid gain increased.
 As gain increased, tighter fitting earmolds and hearing aids were required to avoid acoustic feedback.
 Sealed ear canals, the occlusion effect and tight-fitting hearing instruments were previously assumed to be a standard part of the hearing aid experience.
 However, with modern DSP based highly effective feedback cancellation algorithms, the hearing aid experience has changed.

 Open Ear Acoustics: Technical Pre-requisites:Two DSP-based pre-requisites are required to achieve non-occluding open ear hearing aid fittings.
 These are: An effective feedback cancellation algorithm, and a fast “throughput” time (“throughput time” is the time difference between when a sound enters and exits the hearing aid).

 Cancellation Algorithms: Feedback cancellation via digital architecture was eagerly anticipated well before these circuits were commercially viable.
 In 2001, digital feedback cancellation algorithms and management were able to nearly instantly cancel acoustic feedback without sound quality degradation.

-An earmold (ear mold British ear mould or earmould) is a device worn inserted into the ear for sound conduction or ear protection.
+An earmold (ear mold, British ear mould, or earmould) is a device worn inserted into the ear for sound conduction or ear protection.
 Earmolds can be produced in different sizes for general use or specially cast from particular ear forms.
 Some users specify how hard or soft they want their mold to be, and can also suggest this.
 As a conductor, it improves sound transmission to eardrums.
-This is an essential feature to diminish feedback paths in hearing aids and assure better intelligibility in noisy-environment communication.
+This is an essential feature to diminish feedback paths and assure better intelligibility in noisy-environment communication.
 The main goal in wearing earmolds is to attain better user comfort and efficiency.
 Earmold tubes) often turn yellow and stiff with age, and thus need replacement on a regular basis.
 More information: CLICK HERE